Tamschi/taml/docs/grammar.rst

 	`U+000D CARRIAGE RETURN (CR) <https://graphemica.com/000D>`_ is an illegal character everywhere in TAML unless quoted.

-Empty lines and lines containing only a comment always can be removed without changing the structure or contents of the document.
+Empty lines outside of quotes and lines containing only a comment always can be removed without changing the structure or contents of the document.

 .. hint::